-Colleen is the Legislative Director of Eagle Forum, the conservative grassroots organization founded by Phyllis Schlafly.
+Colleen is the Vice-President of Government Relations of Eagle Forum, the conservative grassroots organization founded by Phyllis Schlafly.

 Colleen graduated Magna Cum Laude from Wellesley College and earned a law degree from Regent Law School where she received the National Association of Women Lawyers’ Outstanding Graduate Award.
 She also earned a Master’s Degree in Journalism from Regent University School of Communications and the Arts.